Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 ## Existing Features

 ### Into Page
-When the program loads the user is Greated with text welcoming them to the Renewal Calculator and an image of a calculator.
+When the program loads the user is Greeted with text welcoming them to the Renewal Calculator and an image of a calculator.
 There is a description of what the program does.
 It then gives the user two options they can either choose to start a new calculation or they can get access to historical data for their customer.
 They are then prompted to enter which option they would like to go for by inputting 1 for new calculation or 2 for historical data.

 ![intro](assets/images/intro-page.png)